asedl/XpaDemo/XpaDemo/Doc/Samples/XpaTSoap/OSOAP001_GreetingsClient.md

 ![OSOAP001_GreetingsClient_Magic](./OSOAP001_GreetingsClient_02.png)

 # Furter Notes / implementation details
 The "GreetingsServer" (SOAP) webservice is implemented with Apache CXF and Spring framework.
 Actually it's one of the samples which do ship with Apache CXF, if you download that.
-Sources are copied to this project (-> /XpaDemo/external/Java/wsdl_first_https)
+Sources are copied to this project: [wsdl_first_https](/XpaDemo/external/Java/wsdl_first_https)